trimstray/the-practical-linux-hardening-guide/README.md

 - some hardening rules/descriptions can be done better
 - you can think of it as a checklist

-Please also remember:

-  > This guide also contains my comments that may differ from certain industry principles.
-If you are not sure what to do please see **[Policy Compliance](#policy-compliance)**.

 This guide use following [OpenSCAP](https://www.open-scap.org/) configurations:

 - [U.S. Government Commercial Cloud Services (C2S) baseline inspired by CIS v2.1.1](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-C2S.html)